Page Illustration

 Selling to a Dealership vs. Private Sale

 Should you sell your vehicle privately or to a dealership?
-A dealership will take care of all the paperwork, so if you’re looking for a quick sell and hassle-free process, selling to a dealership may be your best option.
+A dealership will take care of all the paperwork, so if you’re looking for a quick sale and hassle-free process, selling to a dealership may be your best option.
 The downside to selling to a dealership is that they will offer you less money so that they can flip the car for a profit.

-Things to Do Before Selling a Used Car in Ontario
+Things to do Before Selling a Used Car in Ontario

 Before you get started on privately selling a used car in Ontario, you will need to make some decisions and set realistic expectations.